-22. Concurrent study in more than one program
+22. Concurrent study in more than one course or program

-- (1) A student must not enrol in concurrent programs at the University without the permission of the University. - (2) In deciding whether to give permission, the University must take into consideration the likelihood of the student succeeding in both programs.
+- (1) A student must not enrol in concurrent course or programs at the University without the permission of the University. - (2) In deciding whether to give permission, the University must take into consideration the likelihood of the student succeeding in both courses or programs.

-23. Transfer between programs
+23. Transfer between courses or programs

-The University may, on application, allow a student to transfer between programs, taking into consideration-
+The University may, on application, allow a student to transfer between courses or programs, taking into consideration-

-- (a) whether a place in the destination program is available; - (b) whether the student satisfies the requisites and other entry requirements for the destination program; - (c) any conditions or pre-approval requirements imposed by a student sponsor; and - (d) any applicable regulatory or administrative requirements, guidelines, policies and procedures.
+- (a) whether a place in the destination course or program is available; - (b) whether the student satisfies the requisites and other entry requirements for the destination course or program; - any conditions or pre-approval requirements imposed by a student sponsor; and - (d) any applicable regulatory or administrative requirements, guidelines, policies and procedures.